Security Deposit Rules in Kuwait

 What is this right?

-• The deposit must be returned when the lease ends, minus any lawful deductions for damage beyond normal wear and tear.
+• The deposit must be returned when the lease ends, minus lawful deductions for damage beyond normal wear and tear.

 When does it apply?